Home / Books / In Their Own Words: Harriet Tubman

 ISBN: 9780439165846

-Best for readers in Elementary School
+Best for readers in Children in Elementary Grades

 This book provides valuable insights into Gender Equality and Racial Justice, highlighting key issues and advancements within these areas